 Policy 16: Recognise and manage the significant cultural landscape of the KAVHA site to the edges of the KAVHA site boundary.
 This includes the lower-lying coastal plain of the Kingston area, Arthur's Vale and the surrounding hills and cliffs which provide the backdrop, setting and visual catchment.

-Currently, there is no strong sense of having entered the Kingston and Arthur's Vale Historic Area, until arrival at the lower-lying land of Arthur's Vale, the Kingston area, or Quality Row.
-Directional signage that marks arrival at the historic site is located on two of the four access routes into KAVHA: on Taylors Road, at the intersection of Country and Taylors roads near the Watermill Dam; and another on Driver Christian Road at Bloody Bridge.
+Currently, there is no strong sense of having entered the Kingston and Arthur's Vale Historic Area, until arriving at the lower-lying land of Arthur's Vale, the Kingston area, or Quality Row.
+Directional signage that marks arrival at the historic site is located on two of the four access routes into KAVHA: on Taylors Road, at the intersection of Country Road and Taylors Road near the Watermill Dam; and another on Driver Christian Road at Bloody Bridge.
 These locations are well within the KAVHA site.
 Yet the hills to the north and west of the coastal plain of the Kingston area and Arthur's Vale, right to the edges of the KAVHA boundary, form an important part of the KAVHA site, its setting and visual catchment.
 The wider landscape also provides the setting to important views across the cultural landscape.

 Conservation Actions Priority Conserve and manage all land within the KAVHA site boundary to transmit the heritage values of the cultural landscape.
 Ongoing Develop landscape guidelines for managing the cultural landscape of the road corridors within the KAVHA site.
 (Refer to Policy 41 in this CLMP.)
-Short term The landscape guidelines should establish a coordinated approach to landscape treatments- signage, fences and driveway entries to private property, views and vistas, through the corridors of all approach roads-that uses a consistent palette of materials.
+Short term The landscape guidelines should establish a coordinated approach to landscape treatments-signage, fences and driveway entries to private property, views and vistas, through the corridors of all approach roads-that uses a consistent palette of materials.
 Avoid implementation of ad hoc and un-coordinated landscape elements, infrastructure and signage throughout the KAVHA site which are not in keeping with the values, integrity and landscape character of the KAVHA site and which do not enhance transmission of values.
+Where possible, use intelligent design as a way to minimise signage and visual clutter.
 Ongoing

-• Policy 17: Conserve and maintain the design and layout of the KAVHA site.
+Policy 17: Conserve and maintain the design and layout of the KAVHA site.